RedSiege/EDD/README.md

 	getreadabledomainshares - Get a list of all readable domain shares

 ### User Information
-	changeaccountpassword - change the password for a targeted account getnetlocalgroupmember - Returns a list of all users in a local group on a remote system getdomaingroupmember - Returns a list of all users in a domain group getdomainuser - Retrieves info about specific user (name, description, SID, Domain Groups) getnetsession - Returns a list of accounts with sessions on the targeted system getnetloggedon - Returns a list of accounts logged into the targeted system getuserswithspns - Returns a list of all domain accounts that have a SPN associated with them
+	changeaccountpassword - Change the password for a targeted account customldapquery - Set arbitrary LDAP filter to search for objects getuserdacl - Returns DACL of a specified domain object getnetlocalgroupmember - Returns a list of all users in a local group on a remote system getdomaingroupmember - Returns a list of all users in a domain group getdomainuser - Retrieves info about specific user (name, description, SID, Domain Groups) getdomaindescription - returns domain objects with non-standard account descriptions getnetsession - Returns a list of accounts with sessions on the targeted system getnetloggedon - Returns a list of accounts logged into the targeted system getuserswithspns - Returns a list of all domain accounts that have a SPN associated with them